 - How are you monitoring threats internal and external to your organization?

 - What ecosystem of information sharing are you leveraging on your Team of Teams?

 Security without awareness is like jumping into battle against the adversary that is right in front of you.
 Never understanding that the adversary close is often controlled and reports up to a higher authority.
 You also need to think about an escalation to activity.
 What sensors are deployed to tell you IF something is broken?
 Even if this does not mean a security event, it is still a potential for an incident.

 - What knowledge do they have of current risks to the enterprise related to cyber?

 Especially when talking to large organizations that have many types of business units, some or all operating in their own vertical and their own budget.
 They don’t leverage the corporate expertise to manage cyber.
 Have you heard the term digitalization?
 Factory 4.0?
 This technology is evolving to be interconnected and is significantly changing the RISK landscape.
-Cyber is no longer an outsiders term, it needs to be embraced and the teams need to be enabled.
-The business, or sub-OPCO, needs to align to good cyber hygiene and plan for better maintenance and security infrastructure.
+Cyber is no longer an outsider’s term, it needs to be embraced and the teams need to be enabled.
+The business, or sub-OPCO, needs to align with good cyber hygiene and plan for better maintenance and security infrastructure.
 When the incident happens, take steps to immediately respond, in a coordinated, practiced manner.

 Just like every great comic book there will be heroes and there will be villains.
 Each of the heroes won because they practiced 10,000 times with their teams on what the plan is, planned for contingency and executed well.
-The plan is flexible but leverages cross-functional information for each role and is imbedded into the daily lives of activity.
+The plan is flexible but leverages cross-functional information for each role and is embedded into the daily lives of activity.